jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### getChildComponentsOfType(type) {#getAllChildComponentOfType}

-Returns all the components of a specified type in this component.
+Returns all components of a specified type in this component.

 #### Parameters: